Artists Direct Change

 “Intoart’s ambition is to create an equal platform for these important emerging voices in the visual arts.
 It is an exciting time to join this conversation and support the Intoart team as they approach this important milestone”.
 Eliza Gluckman Senior Curator & Deputy Director, Government Art Collection

 “Intoart is one of the most inspirational organisations for their enduring contribution, passion and belief in working with people with learning disabilities practising as artists.
-I’m delighted to have been invited to contributed as part of the steering group in their mission of investment in artists and widening the debates of exclusivity within the visual arts”.
+I’m delighted to have been invited to contribute as part of the steering group in their mission of investment in artists and widening the debates of exclusivity within the visual arts”.
 Deborah Smith, Head of Programmes (Interim) Serpentine Galleries

 “Grand Union is delighted to be contributing to the Steering Group for Intoart’s ‘Artist Direct Change’ programme which will significantly develop strategies for growing relationships and opportunities working with people with learning disabilities practising as artists, galleries, museums, and arts organisations nationally”.
 Grand Union, Gallery and Artists’ studios